egladman/herodotus/README.md

 Tested on node `v4.2.6`

 Contributions and/or feature requests are welcomed.
+Feel free to report issues.